cferdinandi/adventure/content/rules.md

 Every player creates a character to play in the game.

-The [downloads section](/downloads) includes printable character sheets to guide you through the process, as well as pre-made characters.
+The [downloads section](/downloads) includes printable character sheets to guide you through the process, as well as premade characters.
 You'll reference them throughout the game.

 _Players may want to use a toy, figurine, or paper cut-out to represent their character while they play._